Bryan Battle

 Bryan Christopher Battle (born September 21, 1994) is an American professional mixed martial artist, who competes in the Middleweight division of the Professional Fighters League (PFL).
 A professional since 2019, Battle was the middleweight tournament winner in the 29th season of The Ultimate Fighter and went 7-1 in the promotion.
+As of August 21, 2026, he is #4 in the PFL middleweight rankings.

 Background

 Born in Springfield, Missouri, Battle grew up in Charlotte, North Carolina.
 During his childhood in Charlotte, he and his family were homeless for a short period of time, due to an accidental house fire caused by one of his cousins.

-In 2016, Battle began training MMA at age 21, when he weighed 300-pounds.
+In 2016, Battle began training MMA at age 21, when he weighed nearly 300-pounds.
 Soon after, he decided to drop out of college to pursue a career as a mixed martial artist.
 Battle worked at Chick-fil-A and then as a carpenter, until he was able to make a living as a fighter.

 Mixed martial arts career

 Early career

 Battle began competing in mixed martial arts in 2017, earning an amateur record of 8–2 and gaining notable wins over future UFC fighters such as Cody Brundage and Impa Kasanganay.
 During his amateur career, Battle fought at middleweight, light heavyweight and heavyweight.
 After turning professional in 2019, he fought in multiple regional promotions across his native North Carolina and the Southern United States, compiling a 5–1 professional record, with 4 stoppage wins.